 Step 4: Cook the Fish

-2. Carefully add the seasoned fish and sauté for about 2 minutes per side until cooked through and flaky.
+Heat olive oil in a cast iron skillet over medium-high heat.
+Carefully add seasoned fish and sauté for about 2 minutes per side until cooked through and flaky.
+Transfer cooked fish to a paper towel-lined plate.
+Repeat with any remaining fish.

 Step 5: Assemble the Tacos